StanForever/awesome-websites/README.md

 * [https://studio.stupeflix.com](https://studio.stupeflix.com/) : Make amazing videos in seconds.
 Just add photos, videos, music, and text.
 * [https://send-anywhere.com](https://send-anywhere.com/) : Send whatever you want, wherever you want. :arrow_up:
 * [http://www.stolencamerafinder.com](http://www.stolencamerafinder.com/) : Use the serial number stored in your photos to search the web for other photos taken with the same camera.
-* [https://smallpdf.com](https://smallpdf.com/) : Convert pdf to jpg,  excel, word, unlock, merge and other cool options.Convert pdf to jpg,  excel, word, unlock, merge and other cool options.
+* [https://smallpdf.com](https://smallpdf.com/) : Convert PDF to JPG,  Excel, Word, unlock, merge and other cool options.
+Convert PDF to JPG,  Excel, Word, unlock, merge and other cool options.
 * [http://shelterpups.com](http://shelterpups.com/) : Send a picture of your dog or cat and they'll send you a stuffed animal that looks just like it. :dog:
 * [https://www.sporcle.com](https://www.sporcle.com/) : Take thousands of quizzes, or create your own.
 * [https://stuvera.com](https://stuvera.com/) : Boost your knowledge and gain an edge today.
 Find affordable online programs, certificate courses, ebooks and many more.